BernhardHumm/AAI/manuscript/04_AI Application_Architecture.md

     This is quite typical weather for San Francisco, with the characteristic fog that the city is known for.
 Would you like to know anything else about the weather or San Francisco in general?

 This example shows out-of-the-box tools like TravisSearch.
 You can also build custom tools, e.g., accessing local databases or web services.
-This can easily be done by using the @tool decorator for Python functions.
+This can easily be done by using the `@tool` decorator for Python functions.
 Via natural language descriptions you can customize the behavior of the agent and its tools.

-When agents use other agents as tools, we speak of multi-agent systems.
+When agents use other agents as tools, we speak of *multi-agent systems*.
 Framework like LangChain allow building complex networks of interacting agents.

 ### Comparison of Knowledge-based and LLM-based Agent Frameworks

 LLM-based agent frameworks are a hype topic today.
 But do they really perform reasoning?
 LLMs generate text by predicting the most probable next token given a context.
 This is statistical pattern matching, not symbolic logic.
-They don’t have a formal model of logic or truth.
+They do not have a formal model of logic or truth.
 Insofar it is debated in the AI community whether you can really call this reasoning.
 However, since they have been trained with millions of examples of reasoning, argumentation, and problem-solving they behave extremely well and they seem to reason.
 One could say they simulate reasoning.
 The great advantage of LLM-based agents are their flexibility, fuzzy reasoning and natural language configuration.
 However, they suffer from the disadvantages of all ML-based AI approaches: they are error-prone and are not explainable.
 Additionally, LLM reasoning is slow, taking seconds instead of milliseconds for reasoning steps.
 This is where the traditional knowledge-based agent systems have their strengths.
 They act deterministically and the reasoning can be traced.
 Also, they tend to be faster than LLM-based agents.
-So, again, the sweet spot is the combination of both approaches, hybrid agent systems.
+So, again, the sweet spot is the combination of both approaches: hybrid agent systems.
 I expect them to become more popular in the future.